Political positions of Dianne Feinstein: Copyright

-Another major recommendation, which was addressed in the second Romney-Obama debate, is the banning of assault weapons.
-The ban, originally signed in 1994 and expired in 2004, stopped the sale of assault weapons, armor-piercing rounds, and high-capacity magazines to civilians.
-Feinstein believes the ban should be re-signed, not only to stop violence in Mexico and California, but to decrease the amount of gun violence in California, and across America.

-The issue of national security is tied to the narcotics trade in Afghanistan; another report written by the Caucus in 2010 lists some recommendations on how to decrease the flow of opium from Afghanistan, and the money coming into the Taliban.
-With similar prescriptions as the Mérida Initiative, the United States is using DEA officers in conjunction with military personnel in Afghanistan to root out Taliban drug lords.
-The practice of eradication of the poppy crop only managed to drive farmers to side with the Taliban, as their livelihood was destroyed.
-The US is funding legitimate projects in Afghanistan in an attempt to get the work force out of the drug trade.
-The major issue in Afghanistan is corruption, the report estimates around $2.5 billion is doled out in bribes per year.
-How the US will continue to combat drug production, as they scale back their military presence in the coming years, remains to be seen.

-Feinstein has a firm position on the narcotics trade, and she has been a major player in the United States' war on drugs, both domestically and internationally.
-California has a high stake in this conflict as it is on the front lines of much of the drug trade with Mexico, and much of the movement of firearms into Mexico comes from California.

 Criminal justice reform

 In December 2018, Feinstein voted for the First Step Act, legislation aimed at reducing recidivism rates among federal prisoners through expanding job training and other programs in addition to forming an expansion of early-release programs and modifications on sentencing laws such as mandatory minimum sentences for nonviolent drug offenders, "to more equitably punish drug offenders."

 Death penalty

-Feinstein opposes capital punishment.
-Prior to 2018, she supported capital punishment.
+Feinstein supported capital punishment for most of her career, but shifted towards opposition in 2018.

 Disaster relief

-In March 2019, Feinstein was one of eleven senators to sign a letter to congressional leaders urging them to "bring legislation providing disaster supplemental appropriations to your respective floors for consideration immediately" after noting that the previous year had seen 124 federal disaster declarations approved for states, territories, and tribal nations across the US.
+In March 2019, Feinstein was one of 11 senators to sign a letter to congressional leaders urging them to "bring legislation providing disaster supplemental appropriations to your respective floors for consideration immediately" after noting that the previous year had seen 124 federal disaster declarations approved for states, territories, and tribal nations across the U.S.

 Drug policy

-In December 2018, Feinstein was one of twenty-one senators to sign a letter to Commissioner of Food and Drugs Scott Gottlieb stating their approval of the actions of the Food and Drugs Administration to hinder youth access to e-cigarettes and urging the FDA "to take additional, stronger steps to prevent and reduce e-cigarette use among youth."
+In December 2018, Feinstein was one of 21 senators to sign a letter to Food and Drugs Commissioner Scott Gottlieb stating their approval of the actions of the Food and Drugs Administration (FDA) to hinder youth access to e-cigarettes and urging the FDA "to take additional, stronger steps to prevent and reduce e-cigarette use among youth."